camunda/camunda-bpm-examples/cockpit/cockpit-failed-jobs-plugin/README.md

 ## Integrate into Camunda webapp

+1. Build this demo: `mvn clean install`

+2. Clone the [camunda-bpm-webapp][6] repository

-Add the plugin as a dependency to the Cockpit `pom.xml` and rebuild the Camunda web application.
+3. Add the plugin as a dependency to the camunda-bpm-webapp `pom.xml` and rebuild the Camunda web application.

 ```xml
 <dependencies>